VibeCoder01/SystemInsightsAnalyser/README.md

 ### 2. Step 1: Upload Files

 Drag and drop your prepared data files onto the upload area, or use the "Browse Files" button to select them.
 You can add multiple files from different sources.
 You cannot upload two files with the exact same name.

-*(Note: The application will remember the files from your last session and automatically load them for you.)*

 ### 3. Step 2: Configure Files